Fashion and the Planet

 Runa Ray is a Fashion designer and Environmentalist.

-Who uses Art as Activism to educate and advocate for policy change.
+Who uses Art as Activism to advocate for policy change.

-She has worked extensively with the sustainable development goals and various projects with regards to Climate Action with the United Nations.
+She has worked extensively with the sustainable development goals and Climate Action at the United Nations.

 As an innovator, Runa Ray's designs encompass the reduce, reuse and recycle model.

-By keeping the end in mind, She has helped revive ancient and indigenous techniques of garmenting that reduce our impact on the earth.
+By keeping the end in mind, She has helped revive ancient indigenous techniques of garmenting that reduce our impact on earth, along side science based ideas from renewable energy.

-Her expertise lies in the circularity of the Fashion Industry and zero waste initiatives, which help SME's and MME's in abating climate change.
+Her expertise in the circularity of the Fashion Industry and zero waste initiatives helps designers, SME's and MME's in abating climate change.

 When Fashion has a Message

-Post which, after her Masters in Fashion in Paris.
-She was tapped to work with the Luxury houses of Dior and John Galliano.
+post which, she did her Masters in Fashion in Paris, and worked with the Luxury houses of Dior and John Galliano.

 As a Fashion environmentalist, Ray writes regularly for Deccan herald newspaper in India, the (CFDA) Council of Fashion Designers of America, IOC- Unesco and the World Bank on Fashion and Climate action, focusing on ideas that promote sustainability to reduce Fashion's impact on our environment.

-Her designs have been featured in the Times, Huffingtonpost, Vogue, ID, WWD, Daily Mail and Harpers Bazaar.
+Advocating for a clean planet at the United Nations, IUCN Youth, Nuclear Age Peace Foundation and Rutgers University.
+Ray's designs are featured in the Times, Huffingtonpost, Vogue, ID, WWD, Daily Mail and Harpers Bazaar.